alaashehadeh/modus/readme.md

-the routes exist at "Routes/web.php" usually for RESTFUL API i put it at "Routes/api.php" but the routes should start with "api/" as you requested to use routes without "api/" i moved to "Routes/web.php" but i stoped the CSRF protection to can enable post requests
+the routes exist at "Routes/web.php" usually for RESTFUL API i put it at "Routes/api.php" but the routes should start with "api/" as you requested to use routes without "api/" i moved to "Routes/web.php" but i stopped the CSRF protection to enable post requests